-Commencing on the date of our prospectus, we agreed to pay an affiliate of the Sponsor a total of \$10,000 per month for office space and certain office and secretarial services.
+Commencing on the effective date of the registration statement relating to the Initial Public Offering, we agreed to pay the Sponsor a total of \$10,000 per month for office space and certain office and secretarial services.
 Upon completion of the Business Combination or our liquidation, we will cease paying these monthly fees.
-During the three months ended March 31, 2021, we incurred \$30,000 in expenses for these services.
-As of March 31, 2021 and December 31, 2020, there were \$60,000 and \$30,000 in accrued expenses - related party outstanding, as reflected in the accompanying condensed balance sheets.
+For the three months ended March 31, 2022 and 2021, we incurred \$30,000 in expenses for these services.
+As of March 31, 2022 and December 31, 2021, \$0 and \$150,000 were due to the Sponsor and are included in accrued expenses - related party on the accompanying condensed balance sheets, respectively.